 This often includes spontaneous fermentation of the grapes using wild or native yeasts and little to no sulphites prior to bottling, which helps keep the wine alive.
 Most natural wines are left unfiltered.
 YOu can read more on this topic under the section "Why Natural Wine' and on our blog.

-Well, the main difference is we don't hold ANY stock of the wines sold here.
+Well, the main difference is unlike most shops, we don't hold ALL of the wines in our warehouse.

 This is something we aim to build on in the next few months, and our apologies for that.
 There are just two of us doing this and we wanted to get the webshop 'out there' first, and fill in the info on the producers later.
 This is partially as the webshop is constantly rotating based on our model of working with local importers.
 Brief tasting notes will also come shortly.

-Because we don't hold stock of wines and we work with small specialist importers who may not have lots of stock themselves, we don't want to risk you ordering 20 bottles or so of one particular wine and us not being able deliver them - just in the rare case there is suddenly unexpected low stock with our partners (which we will manage by making the wines unavailable when this is the case).
-However this does not mean you cannot order more than three of a certain wine, we just need to know about it first to organise.
+Because we don't hold stock of wines and we work with small specialist importers who may not have lots of stock themselves, we don't want to risk you ordering 20 bottle of one particular wine and us not being able deliver them - just in the rare case there is suddenly unexpected low stock with our partners (which we will manage by making the wines unavailable when this is the case).
+However this does NOT mean you cannot order more than three of a certain wine, we just need to know about it first to organise.

 Haha!
 If you want, sure!
 Just let us know in the 'delivery note' section when you place an order and we'll try to remember !